-Where there are concerns about a child with disabilities a referral should be made in accordance with the Referrals Procedure.
+Where there are concerns about a child with disabilities, a referral should be made in accordance with the Referrals Procedure.

 Children with disabilities should not be left in situations where there is a high level of neglect or other forms of abuse, because a practitioner feels that the parent, carer or service "is doing their best".
 Carers will need to be challenged in the same way as carers of non-disabled children.

 Throughout any Assessment (see Assessment Procedure), including a Section 47 Enquiry, all service providers must ensure that they communicate clearly with the child with the disability and the family and with one another as there is likely to be a greater number of services and practitioners involved than for a non-disabled child.
 All steps must be taken to avoid confusion so that the welfare and protection of the child remains the focus.
-Where there are communication impairments or learning difficulties, particular attention should be paid to the communications needs of the child to ascertain the child's perception of events and his or her wishes and feelings.
+Where there are communication impairments or learning difficulties, particular attention should be paid to the communications needs of the child to ascertain the child's perception of events and their wishes and feelings.

 Safeguards for disabled children are essentially the same as all other children: